ChijinZ/SaGe-Browser-Fuzzer/readme.md

-# SaGe browser fuzzer
+# SaGe Browser Fuzzer 🌐💻

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8328742.svg)](https://doi.org/10.5281/zenodo.8328742)

-SaGe is a browser fuzzer that can effectively explore browsers' semantics.
+Welcome to SaGe Browser Fuzzer, a cutting-edge tool designed for the intricate exploration of web browser semantics 🚀.
+Developed with a keen focus on identifying and cataloging vulnerabilities, SaGe offers a comprehensive suite of features for thorough browser testing.

-## Requirement
+## System Requirements 📋

-- OS: Linux (recommended, well tested in Ubuntu 20.04 LTS and 22.04 LTS); MacOS (supposed to work but not well tested); Windows (not well tested)
+- **Operating System**: Linux (Ubuntu 20.04 LTS and 22.04 LTS highly recommended; other distributions may function but are less tested), MacOS (experimental support), Windows (limited testing).
-- Python 3.8+
+- **Python**: Version 3.8 or newer.
-- Selenium (``pip3 install selenium==3.141.0`` and ``pip3 install urllib3==1.26.5``.
-The versions are well tested, but the latest versions should also work.)
+- **Selenium**: Install via `pip3 install selenium==3.141.0` and `pip3 install urllib3==1.26.5`.
+Newer versions may also be compatible.
-- Xvfb (apt install xvfb)
+- **Xvfb**: Required for headless operation on Linux, install with `apt install xvfb`.

+## Installation 🛠

+Ensure all dependencies are met.

+Linux users benefit from an automatic dependency check and installation feature upon initiating SaGe Launcher.

-## Usage
+## Configuration and Usage 🖥

-Before running the tool, first set some environment variables to enable PCSG-guided fuzzing:
+Set environment variables crucial for PCSG-guided fuzzing:

 ```shell
 export COLLECT_TREE_INFO=true